steguiosaur/table-text-summarization/TASKS.md

 ## Tasks

-- [ ] Divide the text pretrain to half for CONTLOG training
 - [x] Finetune the task text on the model for CONTLOG
 - [x] Try running the model generated from pretraining
 - [x] Identify what would be your input or how to modify tabular data along text